simplytesthere/docusaurus-base/docs/Account Access and ID Cards/Generic Account Management Tips.md

 We recommend that every generic account has at least one Account Manager, *who is the one person who has the password and the default MFA verification associated with their device*.
 ## Several people need to be able to check a generic email account.
 Any recommendations?

-If the generic account's email needs to be check by one or more people at any point point, we recommend setting up email delegation.
-This way, multiple people can check the account without having to interact with MFA.
+If the generic account's email must be checked by one or more people at any point, we recommend setting up email delegation.
+This way, multiple people can check the account without interacting with MFA.

 The Account Manager should do the following to setup email delegation:
 1. Open an Incognito ([Chrome](https://support.google.com/chrome/answer/95464?hl=EN&co=GENIE.Platform%3DDesktop)) or a Private ([Firefox](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history#w_how-do-i-open-a-new-private-window) | [Safari](https://support.apple.com/guide/safari/browse-privately-ibrw1069/mac)) window in your respective browser.
 Doing this will thwart potential sign-in conflicts with your personal ASC account.